kavya020805/NextChapter/documentation/user-stories.md

 As a user, I want to listen to audiobooks so that I can enjoy books while multitasking or when reading isn’t possible.

 **Back of the card:**
--Users can switch between reading and listening modes.
+- Users can switch between reading and listening modes.
--Audiobooks support play, pause, rewind, and speed control.
+- Audiobooks support play, pause, rewind, and speed control.
--Progress syncs between audiobook and ebook (resume where you left off).
+- Progress syncs between audiobook and ebook (resume where you left off).
--Available only if the book has an audiobook version.
+- Available only if the book has an audiobook version.

 ---